 *Please note: This is not a tourist transportation.
 We do not provide this service.
 This local transportation is used because of the convenience to transfer in the area.
 It is clearly understood you will pay for your own fare (the equivalent to US$10 each in local currency).
 You take this transportation at your own risk

-We rise early to spend a full day on an in deppth visit with a guided tour of Machu Picchu and enojy a delicious buffet lunch at the Sanctuary Lodge.
+We rise early to reach Machu Picchu in time to enjoy the spectacular sunrise and in depth tour of this Sacred City with an optional hike to Wayna Picchu mountain (depends on availability) and enojy a delicious buffet lunch at the Sanctuary Lodge.
 We catch the afternoon train to Cusco.
 Arrive in Cusco and transfer to your hotel.
 END OF OUR SERVICES.
 B, L. Dinner on your own.

-*If less than 4 people sign up for the trek, we request an additional US$200.00 each to cover costs.
+*If less than 4 people sign up for the trek, we request an additional US$250.00 each to cover costs.